Polynomial ring: Jacobian conjecture

+then $J_F$ is itself a polynomial function of the $n$ variables $X_1, \dots, X_n$.
+The Jacobian conjecture says that:

+Let $K$ have characteristic $0$.
+If $J_F$ is a non-zero constant, then $F$ has an inverse function $G : K^n \to K^n$ that is regular, meaning its components are polynomials.

+The Jacobian conjecture is true for $n = 1$, false for $n > 2$, and still open for $n = 2$.

 Generalizations

 Polynomial rings can be generalized in a great many ways, including polynomial rings with generalized exponents, power series rings, noncommutative polynomial rings, skew polynomial rings, and polynomial rigs.

 Infinitely many variables

 One slight generalization of polynomial rings is to allow for infinitely many indeterminates.
 Each monomial still involves only a finite number of indeterminates (so that its degree remains finite), and each polynomial is a still a (finite) linear combination of monomials.
 Thus, any individual polynomial involves only finitely many indeterminates, and any finite computation involving polynomials remains inside some subring of polynomials in finitely many indeterminates.
 This generalization has the same property of usual polynomial rings, of being the free commutative algebra, the only difference is that it is a free object over an infinite set.

 One can also consider a strictly larger ring, by defining as a generalized polynomial an infinite (or finite) formal sum of monomials with a bounded degree.
 This ring is larger than the usual polynomial ring, as it includes infinite sums of variables.
 However, it is smaller than the ring of power series in infinitely many variables.
 Such a ring is used for constructing the ring of symmetric functions over an infinite set.